PseudoDevs/IamGhost/FATAL8.md

-Last updated: 2024-04-02 15:54:40
+Last updated: 2024-04-02 15:55:44
-Random Quote: It is not in the stars to hold our destiny but in ourselves. - William Shakespeare
+Random Quote: I am always doing that which I cannot do, in order that I may learn how to do it. - Pablo Picasso